jburditt/rsbc-dmf-gatling/README.md

 This will setup using Maven and Scala but there are other combinations e.g. sbt, Kotlin, Java
 - Clone the repository https://github.com/jburditt/rsbc-dmf-gatling
 - Install Java, you can verify with command `java -v`
-- Install Scala, you can verify with command `scale -version`
+- Install Scala, you can verify with command `scala -version`
 - Install Maven, you can verify with command `mvn -v`.
-On Windows 11, add the "bin" folder to the environment variables
+On Windows 11, add the "bin" folder to the environment variable "PATH"
 - Install VS code extensions
   - Open VS Code
   - navigate to Extensions and search for "Scala (Metals)"
   - Search and install extension "Maven for Java"

 # How to run
 - Change directory to the gatling test project e.g. "test"
 - Run all `mvn gatling:test` or `mvn clean gatling:test`
 - Run test `mvn gatling:test -Dgatling.simulationClass=computerdatabase.BasicSimulation`